check-spelling-sandbox/materialize/doc/developer/design/20230418_persist_state_pubsub.md

 # Reference Explanation

 As a first implementation of the Persist sidechannel, we propose building a new RPC service that flows through `environmentd`.
-The service would be backed by gRPC with a minimal surface area -- to start, we would use a simple bidirection stream that allows each end to push updates back and forth, with `environmentd` broadcasting out any changes it receives.
+The service would be backed by gRPC with a minimal surface area -- to start, we would use a simple bidirectional stream that allows each end to push updates back and forth, with `environmentd` broadcasting out any changes it receives.

 ## RPC Service